-Cerebral palsy is the most common birth injury claim, but there are many other types of birth injury, including varying degrees of damage to the brain, scarring or damage caused during assisted delivery (e.g. forceps).
+Cerebral palsy is one of the most common birth injury claims that our medical negligence solicitors see, but there are many other types of birth injuries that can lead to birth injury claims.

-Quite simply, any type of injury which occurs during or because of negligence whilst under the care of maternity or obstetrics will fall into this category, although some of the most common categories are:
+Quite simply, any type of injury which occurs because of negligence whilst under medical care during childbirth will fall into this category.

 Brain damage, usually from hypoxia, which can lead to conditions such as cerebral palsy and epilepsy;